bhits/context-handler/README.md

 ### Prerequisites

 1. This API uses the PCM database as a local policy repository to retrieve XACML policies.
 Thus, it needs to have a database user configuration with read privileges to the PCM database.
-Please see [Configure](#configure) section for details of configuring the data source.
+Please see the [Configure](#configure) section for details of configuring the data source.
 2. As an alternative, this API can also be configured to retrieve XACML policies from a FHIR server.
 The following properties are required to be added in `application.yml`.
 Please see [Configure](#configure) section for more details.
 ```yml
 c2s: